-The Division of Geriatrics of Western Michigan University Homer Stryker M.D.
-School of Medicine (WMed) invites applications for an additional full-time, twelve-month faculty position in geriatric medicine.
-Applications for positions at the level of Assistant, Associate, or full Professor will be considered and are available immediately.
+The recently formed Division of Geriatrics of Western Michigan University Homer Stryker M.D.
+School of Medicine (WMed) invites applications for a full-time, twelve-month faculty position in geriatric medicine.
+Applications for positions at the level of Assistant, Associate, or full Professor will be considered.
 Rank and salary are commensurate with experience.

-The Division of Geriatrics is a new division within the medical school, jointly affiliated with both the Department of Family and Community Medicine and the Department of Medicine.
-The faculty member will provide geriatric clinical services, participate in resident and student education, and engage in other scholarly activities.
+The Division of Geriatrics is a new division within the medical school, jointly affiliated with both the the Department of Medicine and the Department of Family and Community Medicine and also has close ties to the Program of Medical Ethics, Law and Humanities .
+The faculty member will have the unique opportunity of playing a vital role in helping to shape the models of care for older people in Kalamazoo and the surrounding area.
+In addition the faculty member will be expected to engage in resident and student education, and other scholarly activities.
 The successful candidate will also work to grow the clinical services of the division.

-Southwest Michigan, like most of the United States, is in need of additional geriatricians.
-Our community partners Bronson Methodist Hospital, Ascension Borgess Hospital, and Senior Care Partners are actively growing their geriatric services; the members of the Division will practice at these clinical sites.
+Southwest Michigan, like many areas of the United States, is in need of geriatricians.
+Our community partners, Bronson Methodist Hospital, Ascension Borgess Hospital, and Senior Care Partners PACE are actively enlarging their services for older patients; the members of the Division will practice at these clinical sites, as well as the newly formed Geriatrics Clinic at WMed.
+There is also potential to start new programs in other settings, like nursing homes and home visits.

-Applicants should be highly motivated to pursue a career in academic geriatrics and ideally have experience in teaching, clinical research, and research project development.
+Applicants should be highly motivated to pursue a career in academic geriatrics and ideally have experience in teaching, clinical research, and research project development, but there will be a strong mentoring program for faculty members with limited experience.
 Applicants must have a Certificate of Added Qualifications in Geriatrics and be licensed in the State of Michigan or have the ability to aquire a Michigan license.

 As a new Division of Geriatrics in a newer medical school, WMed offers an exciting environment to pursue an academic career in geriatrics and help guide the course for growing the program.
 WMed has a large, state-of-the-art Simulation Center, extensive resources to support clinical research, and abundant opportunities for teaching students and residents, and developing research careers.